betairylia/otSR-2/playstyles.md

 ![ddkk](ddkk.png)

-Finally a brief map I have made:
+Finally a brief map I have made (out-dated!
+I will update the map soon):

 ![map](map.png)